 11. Follow the trail of the Pendle Witches

-Gibbon Bridge Hotel originally opened as a bar and restaurant, with six bedrooms available, and eventually expanded to 30 rooms.
-The hotel's owner, Janet, is always adding to the hotel and loves to incorporate reclaimed pieces of architecture and statues into it, which is very interesting to see as you walk around the inside and outer gardens of the hotel!
-It's now one of the most popular places to stay in the Forest of Bowland, and is a fantastic venue for weddings, family get-togethers, and anything else you can think of really.
-It's also a dog-friendly hotel, so you can bring your furry friend with you too!
-We spent 3 nights at Gibbon Bridge Hotel and had an amazing stay, and we hope to return very soon.
+Gibbon Bridge Hotel originally opened as a bar and restaurant, with 6 bedrooms available, and eventually expanded to 30 rooms.
+The hotel’s owner, Janet, is always adding to the hotel and loves to incorporate reclaimed pieces of architecture and statues into it.
+It’s now one of the most popular places to stay in the Forest of Bowland, and is a fantastic venue for weddings, family get-togethers, and anything else you can think.
+It’s also a dog-friendly hotel, so you can bring your furry friend with you.
+We spent 3 nights at Gibbon Bridge Hotel and had an amazing stay.

 During our visit to Gibbon Bridge Hotel, we stayed in one of their twin/double bedrooms.
-It was a very spacious room, with a comfortable sitting area and an incredible view of the hotel's garden from the window.
-The bathroom was spotless, with luxury toiletries and a whirlpool bath - ideal for relaxing after a day of exploring the area!
-We were also treated to some homemade biscuits which are made in the hotel's bakery.
-The price for this room is £180 per night based on two people sharing, and includes a full English breakfast.
+It was a very spacious room, with a comfortable sitting area and an incredible view of the hotel’s garden from the window.
+The bathroom was spotless, with luxury toiletries and a whirlpool bath – ideal for relaxing after a day of exploring the area.
+We were also treated to some homemade biscuits which are made in the hotel’s bakery.

-Gibbon Bridge Hotel is not only a beautiful hotel in the Forest of Bowland to stay at, but it also offers a number of other facilities that are open to everyone.
-The garden at the back of the hotel is beautiful to walk around, and you can sit out on the terrace with a drink from the bar or something to eat from the restaurant and enjoy the scenery.
-The garden is also where you'll find the bandstand, which is a very popular wedding venue in the Ribble Valley.
-Both The Cavalier Room and The Orangery are also perfect for indoor weddings.
-The Orangery was actually one of my favourite parts of the hotel because of its stunning layout and its open-air access to the main terrace and garden.
+Gibbon Bridge Hotel is not only a beautiful hotel in the Forest of Bowland to stay at, but it also offers a number of other facilities.
+The garden at the back of the hotel is beautiful to walk around, and you can sit out on the terrace with a drink from the bar.
+The garden is also where you’ll find the bandstand, which is a very popular wedding venue in the Ribble Valley.

-Just around the corner from the main garden are several al fresco dining facilities, which can host both small groups and larger events.
-All of the outdoor dining spaces are covered and heated in case the weather isn't ideal, and each one is unique within itself.
-Gibbon Bridge Hotel offer covered pods for smaller groups, picnic benches covered by umbrellas that sit next to the children's play area, and three other private outdoor dining spaces which have been uniquely designed and offer a warm and cozy atmosphere.
-For outdoor catering events, there is a barbecue area complete with a pizza oven, and an outdoor kitchen too, so your food is brought to you nice and fresh.
-So, whether you're planning on staying at the hotel or not, you can still have a great time in their al fresco spaces!
+Just around the corner from the main garden are several al fresco dining facilities that can host both small groups and larger events.
+All of the outdoor dining spaces are covered and heated in case the weather isn’t ideal, and each one is unique within itself.
+For outdoor catering events, there’s a barbecue area complete with a pizza oven and an outdoor kitchen.
+So, whether you’re planning on staying at the hotel or not, you can still have a great time in their al fresco spaces.

 >> Click here for the most up to date prices at Gibbon Bridge Hotel <<